South Korea entry requirements for Zimbabwe passport holders

 Proof of departure

-Your passport must be valid for at least 6 months from the day you arrive in South Korea, not from when you leave.
-If it expires sooner, renew it first.
+Your passport must be valid for at least 6 months from your intended departure from South Korea.
+If your passport expires sooner, you'll be denied boarding.
+Check your passport now and renew if necessary.

 What happens at the border